zadean/xqerl/README.md

 To see what it would look like as XML or text, the debugging function `xqerl_node:to_xml(Response)` can be used.

+### Testing
+The test suites use absolute paths for files.
+To run the tests locally, you can rebuild them using the XQuery script test/~test-case-builder.xq.

 ### Building
 The normal way :) but there are .xrl for leex and .yrl for yecc to build.
 I am using eclipse, so there is currently no makefile or rebar config (coming soon).